-Please review the background links we discussed in class at http://pages.stat.wisc.edu/~jgillett/DSCP/data/lyman.
+http://pages.stat.wisc.edu/~jgillett/605/data/lyman

 This homework is a first step in our search for an undiscovered, gravitationally lensed, high-redshift Lyman-break galaxy.
 It requires you to search through 100 spectra for those that look like cB58, the target Lyman-break galaxy.
-Later in the semester, you will use distributed computing tools to extend your search to a much larger collection of spectra.
+Later in the semester, we will use the tools that we develop in this homework, along with distributed computing tools, to search a much larger collection of spectra.